SathvikSat/Sathvik_Resume-Latex/README.md

 * Can now be compiled with pdflatex, XeLaTeX and LuaLaTeX!
 * However if you're using `academicons`, you _must_ use either XeLaTeX or LuaLaTeX.
 If the doc then compiles but the icons don't show up in the output PDF, try compiling with LuaLaTeX instead.
 * The samples here use the [Lato](http://www.latofonts.com/lato-free-fonts/) font.

+NOTE: Reference taken from OverLeaf.
+Thanks to author.